 Executive Branch agencies perform the analysis of legislation submitted during the General Assembly session and provide a summary of that analysis to the Governor for his review.
 The Legislative Action Summary (LAS) is the vehicle for this analysis.
 The analysis contained in the LAS serves as the basis for the Governor's recommendation to support or oppose a bill.
-The Governor's Policy Office coordinates the Governor's review of LASs and notifies the Secretary of Public Safety of the Governor's position on a bill.
+The Governor's Policy Office coordinates the Governor's review of LASs and notifies the Secretary of Public Safety and Homeland Security of the Governor's position on a bill.
 The Secretary of Public Safety subsequently notifies the Department of Juvenile Justice of the Governor's determination.

 During the session, DJJ staff attend General Assembly committee meetings and offer testimony on the agency's and the administration's positions on legislation and budget issues.
 DJJ staff work with patrons and other interested parties to assist the General Assembly with taking action upon those bills affecting the Department.

-Legislative Information Services maintains an Internet site containing the full text, summaries, and status history of all bills and resolutions for each General Assembly session.
+Legislative Services maintains an Internet site containing the full text, summaries, and status history of all bills and resolutions for each General Assembly session.
 Biographical and contact information for each member of the General Assembly can also be found at this site.
 To find a bill or other legislative information, go to the official website of the Commonwealth of Virginia or the Virginia General Assembly Legislative Information System.